Breakthrough/PySceneDetect/website/pages/contributing.md

 ### GUI

-A graphical user interface will be crucial for making PySceneDetect approchable by a wider audience.
+A graphical user interface will be crucial for making PySceneDetect approachable by a wider audience.
 There have been several suggested designs, but nothing concrete has been developed yet.
 Any proposed solution for the GUI should work across Windows, Linux, and OSX.

 ### Localization